 A registered Nutritional Therapist, with a diploma from the Institute of Optimum Nutrition, Nicki is a mother and wife who has had her fair share of hormonal issues.
 These led her to study nutrition and focus on hormonal health.
 Nicki established Happy Hormones For Life, which provides information as well as programmes for women to balance their hormones naturally.

 Nicki’s message is that there is no need for fad diets or extensive fitness routines.
-In her practise, she frequently encounters women who hit a certain age and find their usual strategies for maintaining their weight and health just don’t work any longer.
+In her practice, she frequently encounters women who hit a certain age and find their usual strategies for maintaining their weight and health just don’t work any longer.
 Nicki believes this is caused by hormone imbalance.

-Nicki concentrates on what she calls the ‘feisty four’ hormones.
+Nicki concentrates on what she calls the ‘Feisty Four’ hormones.

 We produce over one hundred hormones in our body, but there are four main hormones which can become unbalanced once women reach their forties and beyond.
 These hormones affect every cell in your body.
 Once they’re out of balance, they can influence weight, sleep, stress, skin and sex drive and more.
-Meet the feisty four:
+Meet the Feisty Four:

 This is your stress hormone.
 Stress affects all of us in different ways, but when we perceive something to be a stressor, our body releases cortisol.
-This hormone regulates bodily functions that helps our fight against stress.
+This hormone regulates bodily functions that help our fight against stress.

 Cortisol also regulates our blood sugar, water balance and blood pressure.
 It helps to balance our immune system and in tiny amount acts as an anti-inflammatory to help the repair of damaged tissue.
 Almost every cell of the body contains cortisol receptors.